 Asking how you can help is a reminder you trust them to accomplish what they commit to, but it also removes excuses.
 Leaders can’t blame circumstance, budget, or time after you’ve asked this question.
 If those things were issues, they had the opportunity to ask for help.
 If they don’t ask, the responsibility sits solely with them.
 This also motivates you too.

 If you don’t want people using excuses, asking this question also holds you responsible, to ensure their needs are addressed when they do ask for assistance.
 If you don’t, then they do have an excuse.

 How To Get Teams To Accomplish Goals

-As stated earlier, those moments are critical debrief opportunities and set the expectation that no goal will disappear.
+As stated earlier, failure moments are critical debrief opportunities and set the expectation that no goal will disappear.
 Failure and success become objective metrics and teaching opportunities, whereas before failure was an amorphous void that couldn’t be measured or discussed.
 Failure and Success are BOTH teaching opportunities.
-Why did this fail & why did this succeed are equally powerful.
+The question “why did this fail” or “why did this succeed?” are equally powerful.

 Keeping your team on fire is as simple as repeating these questions as often as necessary: every day, week, month, and year.
 These questions convert the annoying micro-managing “are you done yet” conversations into a moment of encouragement, creativity, and support.
 They turn nagging into responsibility, and, most of all, they turn excuses into action.